REGIONAL OFFICE PROGRAM

 The Regional Office Program issues water/wastewater permits (WW Permits) for soil based wastewater systems with flows of less than 6,500 gallons per day, for potable water supplies (water supplies that are not public water supplies), and for municipal water and sewer connections.
 Permitting staff are located in five Regional Offices.
 Staff also administers the licensed designer program and reviews innovative and alternative systems for potential use in the state.

-The regional offices map provides office, program and contact information for each region.
+The Regional Office map provides office, program and contact information for each region.

 INFORMATION FOR LANDOWNERS AND DESIGNERS

-Regional Office Wastewater System & Potable Water Supply Program Information for Landowners and Designers page
+Regional Office Wastewater System & Potable Water Supply Program Information for Landowners page

 Financial assistance is also available to homeowners who need to replace their water or wastewater supply.